 Best Car Insurance Companies in Hawaii

-Our Geeks used reviews and complaint data to find the top insurance companies in the state.
-This table provides a concise summary of their findings:
+Our Geeks used customer reviews and complaint data to find the best insurance companies in the state.
+The following table provides a summary of our findings:

 Minimum Car Insurance Requirements in Hawaii

 Motorists in Hawaii are required to have auto insurance with $20,000 for bodily injury to one person, $40,000 for bodily injury per crash, $10,000 for damage to property, and $10,000 per crash in Personal Injury Protection.